FelixOnline/v2/content/articles/2010-12-2-back-on-the-beaten-track.md

  - /travel/470/back-on-the-beaten-track
 imported: true
 comments:
+ - value: >
- - Ha I somehow fogort about your footinjury Well since I fixed it up I guess that drunk Chris hasnt fogortten his first aid I do remember us both drinking a lot of local whiskey though Good times But yeah it sure is something that I will encourage everybody to try at least once in their life We ought to have a  Tubingreunion  but maybe just create or own mayhem somewhere in England Im suggesting London Bolton or pretty much just anywhere with whiskey and you guys
+     Ha', I somehow fogort about your foot-injury.
+Well, since I fixed it up, I guess that drunk Chris hasn't fogortten his first aid I do remember us both drinking a lot of local whiskey though.
+Good times But yeah, it sure is something that I will encourage everybody to try at least once in their life.
+We ought to have a Tubing-reunion , but maybe just create or own mayhem somewhere in England.
+I'm suggesting London, Bolton or pretty much just anywhere with whiskey and you guys

 # Article Taxonomies
 categories: